Cesar Chavez Central Library

 Stockton, CA 95202

-SJGS volunteers are on hand at the Cesar Chavez Central Library on the first and last Tuesday of the month from 10:00 a.m. to 1:00 p.m.
-Let them help you with your family history research, free of charge!
+SJGS volunteers are available to assist you at the Cesar Chavez Central Library on the first and last Tuesday of the month from 10:30 a.m. to 12:30 p.m.
+We are located on the second floor of the library adjacent to the Genealogy Collection.
+Let us help you with your family history research, free of charge!

 Local History Collection

 This is a closed stack collection consisting of significant works of local importance, including books, maps, and more.
 It is housed at the Cesar Chavez Central Library on the second floor.
 The emphasis of the collection is on Stockton and San Joaquin County.
 Access to the collection is through the main library catalog and various special indices.
 You must speak with a librarian at the second floor Reference Desk if you're interested in viewing materials in this collection.